gordonaspin/portside-security/README.md

 `pynvr` displays yolo boxes when there is motion that overlaps or includes a recognized object. `pynvr` draws the current state of recording and fps information on the top left of the frame.

 ### Recordings and Metadata
-`pynvr` creates recordings using ffmpeg .ts segment files. `pynvr` creates .json metadata for each recording which details the start/stop time, the objects captured, etc.
+`pynvr` creates recordings using ffmpeg .ts segment files or frames. `pynvr` creates .json metadata for each recording which details the start/stop time, the objects captured, etc.

+### Recorder types
+`pynvr` has 4 recorder types; FFmpegSegment, FFmpegFrame, OpenCVFrame and AVFFmpegFrame.
+#### FFMpegSegment
+The FFMpegSegment recorder makes recordings from the segment files produced by FFMpeg.
+It is a recording of what the camera saw without any overlays indicating objects seen moving.
+#### FFmpegFrame or OpenCVFrame or AVFFmpegFrame
+FFmpegFrame or OpenCVFrame or AVFFmpegFrame are functionally equivalent, just different technologies used.
+Each records frames that include overlays of processing status such as object classes detected and yolo markup etc. The FFMpegFrame recorder passes frames at their recorded pace to FFmpeg over stdin.
+The OpenCVFrame recorder uses OpenCV to create the mp4 video file followed by an FFMpeg transformation to make the mp4 streamable.
+The AVFFmpegFrame recorder uses PyAV to create the recording from the frames, which uses FFMpeg under the covers.

 ### Logging
 `pynvr` uses python logging to write to log files, configured by the logging-config.json file.
 Passwords passed in on the command line or fetch from the keyring are filtered from logs. `pynvr` also produces log files per camera attached to each of the ffmpeg sub-processes and a log file per recording merge.